Native-Neo/SmaulNative/README.md

 - Self-trained tokenizers bundled with the checkpoints that use them.
 - Combining specialized checkpoints through model merging and MoE upcycling.
 - Custom data acquisition, multi-format dataset streaming, and synthetic-data generation alongside model code.
+- Selective, aggressive (3-bit) quantization-aware training to shrink and speed up deployment without touching the layers most sensitive to precision loss.

 ---